 How do you fix this?
-By hiring a dental hygienist for your dental office, with whom you’re most certainly familiar but haven’t taken the leap to hire.
-And it makes sense: When you’re just starting out their median salary of about $70,000 can be a major expense.
-But don’t hire one, and you might be limiting your practice’s growth.
+By hiring a dental hygienist for your dental office.
+Dental hygienists are those oral health professionals with whom you’re most certainly familiar but haven’t taken the leap to hire.
+And it makes sense: When you’re just starting out, their median salary of about $70,000 can be a major expense.
+But don’t hire one and you might be limiting your practice’s growth.
 So how do you know when it’s time to hire a dental hygienist?
 Here are some tips to consider.

 According to a 2007 study by the Journal of the American Dental Association, about 76% of independent general dentists and 26% of independent specialists employ dental hygienists.
 About half of those who didn’t cited not being busy enough to warrant hiring one as a main factor, and over 40% cited the cost.
 But that cost can be an investment.

 In an article from Dentistryiq.com, Kristine A. Hodsdon RDH, MSEC, suggests that if you find yourself with seven or eight continuing care patients per week in the schedule, you should bring in a hygienist one day per week.
 Then extrapolate that formula out for however many you’re seeing, up to full time.
 If you’re doing five cleanings a day, you’re going to need a hygienist there every day.

 Now you might be crunching the numbers and thinking “There is no way my dental office is going to be doing enough cleanings a year to justify a $70,000 salary plus benefits.”
 And in a way, you’re right: The sheer number of cleanings a hygienist does probably won’t bring in enough cash to cover the salary.
 But that’s vastly oversimplifying the issue, and understating the benefit hiring a dental hygienist can offer, such as providing you with some much-needed relief so you can perform other (and potentially more profitable) dental procedures.